ttm/mass/README.md

 the framework.

 ### related work
-This work is heavely influenced by this [MSc dissertation](http://www.teses.usp.br/teses/disponiveis/76/76132/tde-19042013-095445/publico/RenatoFabbri_ME_corrigida.pdf).
+This work is heavily influenced by this [MSc dissertation](http://www.teses.usp.br/teses/disponiveis/76/76132/tde-19042013-095445/publico/RenatoFabbri_ME_corrigida.pdf).

 And the code and documentation available at [this repository](https://github.com/ttm/dissertacao/).